 All electrical wiring should be protected from physical damage and from coming into contact with flammable materials.
+No inside chamber electrical equipment should have a operating temperature in excess of 85°C.

 All communications systems shall connect all locks and the chamber operator at the control panel.